Best Ice Cream Shops in San Diego

 Credit: Mutual Friend

 Say hello to your newest friend: extremely sweet, but a little bit cold.
-Mutual Friend Ice Cream aims to mix nostalgia with the new age through their small-batch, handcrafted creamy delicacies to be enjoyed by friends near and far.
-Try a scoop of their self-explanatory peanut butter with triple chocolate cookie, or get a little buzz on with their shared-space coffee shop’s Dark Horse Coffee-flavored ice cream or sorbet!
-Stick around for seasonal surprises like fall favorite Oh My Gourd: pumpkin pie ice cream with chunks of the pie itself.
-The bottom line: There’s something for every sweet tooth!
+Mutual Friend Ice Cream blends nostalgia with modern flavors, crafting small-batch, handcrafted treats for friends near and far.
+Dig into peanut butter with triple chocolate cookie for a decadent bite.
+Need a caffeine kick?
+Try their Dark Horse Coffee ice cream or sorbet, made in partnership with their shared-space coffee shop.
+Stick around for seasonal surprises, like Oh My Gourdā€”a pumpkin pie ice cream packed with actual pie chunks.
+The bottom line: Thereā€™s something for every sweet tooth!

 Location: South Park